 The story of Rochester House

-The Story Museum’s home has a fascinating story all of its own.
+The Story Museum’s home has a fascinating story all of its own and has served many different communities and purposes.

 It’s in the heart of the mediaeval Jewish quarter (in those days St Aldates was called Great Jewry Street).
 Merton College bought the site in 1271 from Jacob the Jew, the son of Rabbi Moses of Oxford, also known as Moses the Magnificent.